Monthly Business Review Prompts for Decision-Driving MBR Decks

-11 prompts for MBR decks that drive decisions in 8 slides — headline summary, R/Y/G initiative status, metric-move narratives, top-3 risks with triggers, asks with owners, and pre-cooked Q&A.
+11 copy-paste MBR prompts that force an 8-slide decision deck: headline summary, R/Y/G status with owners, metric-move narratives, top-3 risks with triggers, asks with deadlines, and a pre-cooked exec Q&A pack.

 A bad monthly business review is 40 slides of context, a status section nobody trusts, and three decisions buried in slide 35 that get pushed to next month.
-A good one is 8 slides, R/Y/G initiative status with named owners, three decisions called out by slide 3, and asks that say “Sarah, by Friday, because…”.
-These 11 prompts force exactly that shape — plus a 2-page board pre-read version and a pre-cooked answer pack for the eight questions execs are most likely to throw.
-Pair with the executive summary prompts for the cover page.
+A good one is 8 slides, R/Y/G initiative status with named owners, the decisions called out by slide 3, and asks phrased as “Sarah, by Friday, because…”.
+These 11 prompts force exactly that shape, plus a 2-page board pre-read and a pre-cooked answer pack for the questions execs are most likely to throw.
+Pair them with the executive summary prompts for the cover page.

 Best for